ebrahimflows/HA_islamic_prayer_hub/README.md

 This is used for Dhuhr, Asr, Maghrib and Isha.

-### 🌅 Fajr azaan YouTube video ID
+### 🌅 Fajr adhan YouTube video ID

 Default:

 `Yazp1Nz-eBE`

-Fajr can use a different azaan.
+Fajr can use a different adhan.
 If no Fajr-specific video is configured, Prayer Hub falls back to the regular video.

 ### 🔉 Volume